-After panicking initially (there were really difficult challenges!) we stayed calm, and managed to solve the table of contents challenge in the ‘pwn’ category, that made our team finish at the 21st position (!!) out of over 800 teams.
+After panicking initially (there were really difficult challenges!) we stayed calm, and managed to solve the table of contents challenge in the ‘pwn’ category, which made our team finish in 21st place (!!) out of over 800 teams.

-When running the exploitable binary, a menu is presented allowing to manage a library of books:
+When running the exploitable binary, a menu is presented that lets you manage a library of books:

 std::vector object of

 Book objects.
 When donating a new book to the library, the

 add function was called:

 I clearly saw that first the title is asked for (line 14), then the title is read from

 stdin (line 15), a new

 Book object is allocated (line 17) and then the new